Heba-Atef99/Heba-Atef99/README.md

 <h1 align="center">Hi 👋, I'm Heba Atef</h1>
 <h3 align="center">A passionate Data Scientist from Egypt</h3>

+- 👩‍💻 I'm currently an AI & ML Postgrad at ITI

-- 👨🏻‍💻 I'm Currently a Senior Computer and Systems Engineering Student
+- 👩‍🎓 I'm a Computer and Systems Engineering Graduate

-- 🌱 I’m currently learning about **Data Science**
+- 🌱 I’m currently learning about **AI and Machine Learning**

-- 🥅 My GOAL: Work as a professional Data Science and Contribute more to Open Source projects
+- 🥅 My GOAL: Work as a professional AI Engineer and Contribute more to Open Source projects

 - 📫 How to reach me **heba.atef.muhammed@gmail.com**